Abdul Haseeb

 Abdul Haseeb is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from 2008 to May 2018.

 Early life and education

 He was born on 10 May 1962 in Karachi.

 He has a degree in Master of Arts and a degree in Bachelors of Arts, both from Karachi University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement (MQM) from Constituency PS-92 (Karachi-IV) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement (MQM) from Constituency PS-92 (Karachi-IV) in the 2008 Pakistani general election.
 He received 30,981 votes and defeated Shabbir Qureshi, a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the Provincial Assembly of Sindh as a candidate of MQM from Constituency PS-92 Karachi-IV in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of MQM from Constituency PS-92 Karachi-IV in the 2013 Pakistani general election.
 He received 37,777 votes and defeated Abdullah Baloch, a candidate of PPP.